FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/obs_bucket_acl.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in which to create the resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the bucket acl resource.
   If omitted, the provider-level region will be used.
 Changing this parameter will create a new resource.

 * `bucket` - (Required, String, ForceNew) Specifies the name of the bucket to which to set the acl.
   Changing this parameter will create a new resource.

 * `owner_permission` - (Optional, List) Specifies the bucket owner permission.
 If omitted, the current obs bucket acl